celestiaorg/docs/community/coc.md

   and learning from the experience
 - Focusing on what is best not just for us as individuals, but for the overall community
+- Contributing to conversations about Celestia’s technology and ecosystem

 Examples of unacceptable behavior include: